U.S. flag

 morbidity among employees in software industry.
 Kiran Kumar Thoti and Dr. Rosaline Ahmad Saufi (2013)109, in their article‟ A Study about the organizational stress in the software industry‟ noted that a variety of Stress-management techniques are to be used in worksites such as muscle relaxation technique, mediation,

-13. Health problems and stress in Information Technology and Business
+13. (PDF) Occupational stress on employees in Information Technology

 [9] BushraBano and Rajiv Kumar Jha, Organizational Stress among Public and Private Sector Employees, The Lahore Journal of Bu siness, 1(1), 2012:23 -36.
 [10] Chaudhary, A., A study of relationship between job satisfaction and role stress, Published Master Thesis, 12(5), 1990: 41 -60.